-Commissioner Bernal is Chief of Staff for Speaker of the House Nancy Pelosi.
+Commissioner Bernal is Chief of Staff for Congresswoman and House Democratic Leader Nancy Pelosi.
 He has dedicated his career to public service, having served in the White House under President Bill Clinton and as a presidential appointee at the U.S. Department of Education.
-As Congress debated the Affordable Care Act, he supported Speaker Pelosi's efforts to build support for the legislation in California by convening diverse stakeholders and coordinating activities among Bay Area Members of Congress.
-He continues to serve as a valuable resource to the California Democratic Congressional Delegation, key policy makers, and advocates in the fight to protect and improve the Affordable Care Act.
-Commissioner Bernal served as board president of AIDS Emergency Fund and spearheaded the creation of Breast Cancer Emergency Fund.
-He previously served on the board of directors of the Susan G. Komen Breast Cancer Foundation Bay Area Affiliate, the San Francisco AIDS Foundation, and the National AIDS Memorial.
+As Congress debated the Affordable Care Act, he supported then-Speaker Pelosi's efforts to build support for the legislation in California by convening diverse stakeholders and coordinating activities for Bay Area Members of Congress.
+He continues to serve as a valuable resource to the California Democratic Congressional Delegation, key policy makers, and advocates in the fight to prevent repeal of the Affordable Care Act.
+Commissioner Bernal served as board president of the AIDS Emergency Fund and spearheaded the creation of the Breast Cancer Emergency Fund.
+He also previously served on the board of directors of the Susan G. Komen Breast Cancer Foundation Bay Area Affiliate and the San Francisco AIDS Foundation.
+He currently serves on National AIDS Memorial Grove board.
 He was appointed to the Health Commission in 2017.
-Commissioner Bernal is chair of the Community and Public Health Committee and is a member of the Finance and Planning Committee.